 Traffic on short lines has grown substantially in recent years as operators have improved service, upgraded track and equipment, and added customers.
-Yet a significant portion of Oregon's short line network won't allow 25 MPH freight speed, the state's minimum goal for secondary line operation, because of deferred maintenance under previous ownership.
+However, a significant portion of Oregon's short line network won't allow freight speed of 25 miles per hour, the state's minimum goal for secondary line operation, because of deferred maintenance under previous ownership.

 Track conditions on some short line segments necessitate lighter loads in addition to slower speeds.
-Because new rail cars can weigh up to 286,000 pounds when fully loaded, track incapable of hosting heavier vehicles discourage customers if they must load cars below capacity.
-The Oregon Department of Transportation (ODOT) estimates that Oregon's short lines need at least \$230 million (2001 dollars) to upgrade track and bridges for safe and costeffective passage of new equipment.
+Because new rail cars can weigh up to 286,000 pounds (286K) when fully loaded, track incapable of hosting heavier vehicles discourages customers if they must load cars below capacity.
+The Oregon Department of Transportation (ODOT) estimates that the cost of upgrading all tracks in the state to accommodate 286K cars is between \$125 to 150 million.